Rays vs. Yankees Player Props Betting Odds

 Franco Stats

-- Wander Franco has 39 hits with 14 doubles, six home runs, 12 walks and 21 RBI.
-He's also stolen seven bases.
+- Franco has put up 45 hits with 14 doubles, seven home runs and 13 walks.
+He has driven in 24 runs with 11 stolen bases.

-- Franco has picked up at least one hit in two straight games.
-In his last five games he is hitting .316 with two doubles, a home run, two walks and four RBI.
+- Franco has picked up at least one hit in six games in a row.
+During his last 10 games he is hitting .359 with two doubles, three home runs, four walks and 10 RBI.

 Franco Recent Games